feast-dev/feast/CONTRIBUTING.md

     * Pushes will now run your edited workflow yaml file against your test code.
     * Unfortunately, in order to test any github workflow changes, you must push the code to the branch and see the output in the actions tab.

+## Developing the Feast Helm charts
+There are 3 helm charts:
+- Feast Java feature server
+- Feast Python / Go feature server
+- (deprecated) Feast Python feature server

+Generally, you can override the images in the helm charts with locally built Docker images, and install the local helm chart.

+All README's for helm charts are generated using [helm-docs](https://github.com/norwoodj/helm-docs).
+You can install it (e.g. with `brew install norwoodj/tap/helm-docs`) and then run `make build-helm-docs`.

+### Feast Java Feature Server Helm Chart
+See the Java demo example (it has development instructions too using minikube) [here](examples/java-demo/README.md)

+It will:
+- run `make build-java-docker-dev` to build local Java feature server binaries
+- configure the included `application-override.yaml` to override the image tag to use the locally built dev images.
+- install the local chart with `helm install feast-release ../../../infra/charts/feast --values application-override.yaml`

+### Feast Python / Go Feature Server Helm Chart
+See the Python demo example (it has development instructions too using minikube) [here](examples/python-helm-demo/README.md)

+It will:
+- run `make build-feature-server-dev` to build a local python feature server binary
+- install the local chart with `helm install feast-release ../../../infra/charts/feast-feature-server --set image.tag=dev --set feature_store_yaml_base64=$(base64 feature_store.yaml)`

 ## Issues
 * pr-integration-tests workflow is skipped
     * Add `ok-to-test` github label.